fnands/fnands.github.io/_posts/2024-05-05-mojo-png-parsing.md

 So for the past while I've been trying to follow along with the development of Mojo, but so far I've mostly just followed along with the changelog and written some pretty trivial pieces of code.
 In my last post I said I wanted to try something a bit more substantial, so here goes.

 I was looking at the [Basalt](https://github.com/basalt-org/basalt) project, which tries to build a Machine Learning framework in pure Mojo, and realized that the only images used so far were MNIST, which come in a weird binary format anyway.
 Why no other though?
-As Mojo does not yet support accelerators (like GPUs) Imagenet is probably impractical, but it should be fairly quick to train a CNN on CIFAR-10 on a CPU these days.
+As Mojo does not yet support accelerators (like GPUs) Imagenet is probably impractical, but it should be fairly quick to train a CNN on something like CIFAR-10 on a CPU these days.
 The CIFAR-10 dataset is available from the [original source](https://www.cs.toronto.edu/~kriz/cifar.html) as either a pickle archive or some custom binary format.
-I though about writing datasets for these, but it might be more useful to write a PNG parser in Mojo, and then use the version of the dataset hosted on [Kaggle](https://www.kaggle.com/c/cifar-10/).
+I though about writing decoders for these, but it might be more useful to write a PNG parser in Mojo, and then use the version of the dataset hosted on [Kaggle](https://www.kaggle.com/c/cifar-10/) and other places, or just transform the original to PNGs using [this package](https://github.com/knjcode/cifar2png).
 That way the code can be used to open PNG images in general.

 # A PNG parser in (pure-ish) Mojo